 He added: “After that, I sought out every opportunity to get acquainted with him.”

-Pretty soon, Fitzgerald became Filly’s personal coach, a role he kept for three years.
-Fitzgerald also programmed for Filly’s affiliate team that competed at the CrossFit Games.
-Today, Filly continues to work with an OPEX Coach, only now the buck has been passed to the highly esteemed Mike Lee.
+Pretty soon, FitzGerald became Filly’s personal coach, a role he kept for three years.
+FitzGerald also programmed for Filly’s affiliate team that competed at the CrossFit Games.
+Today, Filly continues to work with an OPEX Coach.

 As he was finding his way as a top-level athlete and affiliate owner, Filly recognized the need for individual program design.
 It’s what worked for him, and it’s what he believed would work best for everyone else as well.
 So he sold his CrossFit affiliate in 2016 and opened OPEX Revival in 2018.